xHain-hackspace/visicut-settings/README.md

 Visicut settings
 ================

-Settings for [VisiCut](https://github.com/t-oster/VisiCut) (A userfriendly tool to prepare, save and send Jobs to Lasercutters) used by the FAU FabLab.
+Settings for [VisiCut](https://github.com/t-oster/VisiCut) (A userfriendly tool to prepare, save and send Jobs to Lasercutters) used by the x-hain.

 Instructions
 ------------

  * Delete all settings before you clone this repo:

     ```bash
     rm -rf ~/.visicut/
     ```

  * Clone the repo to .visicut:

     ```bash
     git clone git@github.com:fau-fablab/visicut-settings.git .visicut
     ```